dhammarstrom/exPhysR/README.md

 # exPhysR - Exercise Physiology with R
-The begining of a R package to analyze work/exercise physiology data.
+The beginning of a R package to analyze work/exercise physiology data.